 The Roughriders have yet to recapture the magic of 2013 in subsequent seasons, but there’s a great deal of optimism in Rider Nation that the current rebuilding process will produce favourable results.

 Off the field, the Roughriders now are considered the CFL’s flagship franchise due to their success in the areas of marketing, merchandise and attendance.
-And with new Mosaic Stadium set to open in 2017, the future looks even brighter for the Roughriders.
+And with new Mosaic Stadium opening in 2017, the future looks even brighter for the Roughriders.

 More information is available by contacting: